 Heightened emotional intelligence

-The lower cost for a group coaching process may also be a consideration for clients.
-Aside from the cost savings, group coaching has many benefits, not least is the ability to strengthen team bonds and improve awareness within a company or organization.
-Attending sessions with peers can open an individual’s awareness of the “bigger picture.”
+Group coaching has many benefits, not the least of which is the ability to strengthen team bonds and improve collective awareness within a company or organization.
+Attending sessions with peers can expand an individual’s cognizance of the “bigger picture” as well as their personal contribution towards an objective “greater than themselves.”